Shruti-Dhar/Mini-Project-Weather-App/README.md

 Pull requests are welcome!
 Please follow the guidelines before submitting contributions.

 ## License
 This project is licensed under the MIT License.
+DAS

 ---
 🚀 **Developed with ❤️ using Python & Streamlit** 🚀